dark3ad/communication-ht19/README.md

 ## MQTT

 * [ReqID:01] It shall be possible to connect an ESP32 to internet via WiFi.
-* [ReqID:02] An MQTT cloud server/broker should be created.
+* [ReqID:02] An MQTT cloud server/broker should be used.
 * [ReqID:03] It shall possible then to connect to an MQTT broker.
-* [ReqID:04] It shall be possible to create a list topics for every signal in the MQTT client automatically with help of python.
+* [ReqID:04] It shall be possible to create the list of topics for all signals in the MQTT client automatically with help of python.
 * [ReqID:05] It shall be possible to get all the data from Teensy by the system.
-* [ReqID:06] It shall be possible to publish all the signals, acuators, everything to their variables in the cloud server/broker periodacally (1000ms).
+* [ReqID:06] It shall be possible to publish all the topics to the cloud server/broker periodacally (1000ms).
 * [ReqID:07] It shall be possible communicate between ESP32 and Teensy over I2C.
 * [ReqID:08] It shall be possible to initialise the module.
 * [ReqID:09] It shall be possible to send the status of the module over canbus. <esp32_status>

 ## NTP

-* [ReqID:10] It shall be possbile to read date and time from ESP32 via NTP and send it over I2C to Teensy and then forward it to the CAN-bus.
+* [ReqID:10] It shall be possbile to get date and time from an NTP server by ESP32 and send it over I2C to Teensy.
-* [ReqID:11] It shall be possible to initialise the RTC of teensy and then forward it to the CAN-bus. <ntp_status>
+* [ReqID:11] It shall be possible to initialise the RTC of teensy by using the received date and time from ESP32 and then send date, time and RTC status <rtc_status> to the CAN-bus every 500 ms.
 * [ReqID:12] It shall be possible to initialise the module.

 ## Terminal